LasseKohlmeyer/AML4DHGermanVecs/README.md

 This repository contains code to train and evaluate German medical embeddings.
 Example code and usage examples are provided in Jupyter notebooks.

+## Setup:
+Define relevant paths in config.json (have a look at the default file).

 To extend the processing pipeline do the following:

 ## Adding further preprocessing methods